Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/regulator.md

 # Studied Eye
 Starting at 7th level, when a creature you can see casts a spell, you can make an Intelligence (Arcana) check to identify the spell without using your reaction.

+#
+Starting at 13th level, you can attempt to dispel a